 The University Committee on Student Hardship makes grants to students who find themselves in unexpected financial difficulties.
 It is essential that these should have arisen from circumstances not within the student’s control, and could not reasonably have been foreseen.

 It should be noted that the College is required to confirm that the applicant had sufficient financial resources at the time of acceptance, and that the College has to verify the applicant’s statement of estimated income for the period which the grant is being asked.

 The Committee is unlikely to make a grant unless the College supports the application.
 Therefore it is essential for anyone wishing to make an application to discuss the matter first with Jim Howson, College Accountant

 Outstanding College accounts

-All outstanding bills to College must be paid before a degree is conferred.
-The College reserves the right not to present a student for graduation if their account has not been paid.
+All outstanding bills to College should be paid before a degree is conferred.
+The College reserves the right to pursue debts using external agencies and in serious cases it may decline to present a student for graduation if their account has not been paid.